Japan's Aeon denies Indian retail JV talks, Carrefour silent

 Global foreign firms have long been frustrated in their efforts to set up shop in India due to complex and restrictive retail legislation.

-In late 2012, the government of Prime Minister Manmohan Singh opened India's $500 billion (298 billion pounds) retail industry to foreign operators, allowing companies such as Wal-Mart and Tesco (TSCO.L) to own majority stakes in Indian chains for the first time.
+In late 2012, the government of Prime Minister Manmohan Singh opened India's $500 billion retail industry to foreign operators, allowing companies such as Wal-Mart and Tesco to own majority stakes in Indian chains for the first time.
 However, India left it up to individual states to decide whether or not to allow foreign retailers.

 So far, fewer than half of India's 28 states have adopted the policy, making it harder for retailers to exploit economies of scale by setting up sourcing and cold storage networks that could serve stores in neighbouring states.